helinozge/Wine-preferences/README.md

 + Some years yield significantly higher-rated wines, regardless of region or variety.

-Though the chart is not included here, statistical testing showed a positive correlation between vintage age and rating, confirming that older wines tend to perform better in consumer reviews — possibly due to enhanced complexity or aging effects in bottle.
+Statistical testing showed a positive correlation between vintage age and rating, confirming that older wines tend to perform better in consumer reviews — possibly due to enhanced complexity or aging effects in bottle.
 This supports the commercial value of carrying older vintages where possible.

 ![Average Rating by Year](data/visualizations/ratingbyyear.png)

 + Wines with lower acidity will have higher average ratings.

-A clear downward trend is observed in average ratings as acidity increases:

 Wines with low acidity (1) received the highest average rating of 4.49 Wines with medium acidity (2) averaged 4.46